16 Different Types of Bats in Texas

 11. Long-Levgged Myotis

-The long-legged myotis is also one of the most common types of bats in Texas.
+The long-legged myotis is also one of Texas’s most common types of bats.
 They are small, with a wingspan of only 8 to 10 inches.
 Their fur is brown or gray, and they have long tails.

 These types of bats in Texas eat insects and can be found near water sources.
 They tend to roost close together during the day, making them easy prey for owls and other predators.
 In addition, these types of bats need large amounts of water for drinking.